thunder-engine/thunder-doc/reference/module.rst

 Methods Description
 -------------------

-.. _api_Module_7cab3586:
+.. _api_Module_d3fa8bc9:

  void **Module::getObject** (char * *name*)

 This function is a facory for the module.
-It return a pointer to constructed object with given type *name*.
+It return a pointer to constructed object with given type name.

 ----

-.. _api_Module_86cfedb5:
+.. _api_Module_731cb48a:

 const char **Module::metaInfo** () const